mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/terminal_operator/TerminalOperator.md

 #### Terminal operator

+Terminal operators are the ones that start the collection of the flow and do not return a flow, but instead return some other type, such as a single value, a list, or nothing at all (in the case of`collect`).
+These operators include`toList`,`toSet`,`first`, and the`collect`family of functions like`collect`,`collectLatest`, and others.
+Terminal operators do not use the`emit`function directly because they are the endpoint of the flow processing.
+Instead, they handle the values that are emitted by the upstream flow, often using some form of the`collect`method internally to process those values.

 note: all operators we use in this article are terminal operators. but I divide it into different categories for better understanding.